demand-consults/demand_acep/README.md

 ## Overview
 The `demand_acep` package implements a data-pipeline.
 The data-pipeline performs three tasks - Extraction, Transformation and Loading (ETL).
+The detailed documentation is [here](https://demand-acep.readthedocs.io/en/latest/) and a brief summary is as under:

 * **Extract**: The high-resolution (~7 Hz) power meter data for each meter and each channel is read from the NetCDF files to a pandas dataframe.
 * **Transform**: The data is down-sampled to a lower resolution (1 minute default), missing data is filled, individual channel data is combined with other channels to create a dataframe down-sampled, filled dataframe per day per meter, and this dataframe is exported to a csv file.
 So, we have for each day of data, a csv file for each meter containing the data for all channels at a lower resolution.